Ahhhh-man/kubernetes/README.md

 > Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

 ## Advantages
-- improve availability and observability
+- improve availability and observability i.e. kubernetes consoles (e.g. EKS) provides observability of your Kubernetes clusters so you can identify and resolve issues faster
 - can be cheaper than its alternatives
 - can improve your productivity
 - is a future proof solution; all major cloud vendors are supporting Kubernetes